-Tracks is the incredible adventure of Robyn Davidson, who trekked 1,700 miles (2,736 km) across the Australian deserts from Alice Springs in Central Australia to the Indian Ocean coast.
+Tracks are the incredible adventure of Robyn Davidson, who trekked 1,700 miles (2,736 km) across the Australian deserts from Alice Springs in Central Australia to the Indian Ocean coast.
 Robyn wrote the story of this 6-month initiatic journey with her dog and three camels in National Geographic and later in a novel, Tracks, that was adapted to the screen in 2013 by John Curran.

-Thanks to its breathtaking sceneries and powerful narration, Tracks, the film, is an amazing sensory experience that leaves a deep impression and naturally appeals to the nomad in everyone of us.
+Thanks to its breathtaking sceneries and powerful narration, Tracks, the film, is an amazing sensory experience that leaves a deep impression and naturally appeals to the nomad in every one of us.

 Some nomads are at home everywhere.